 Using Jupyter Notebooks and JupyterLab with Matlab

 Jupyter Notebooks offer a powerful and widely used platform for creating interactive scripts and journals.
 JupyterLab is the next-generation environment for Jupyter Notebooks that includes, among other things, a tabbed interface for multiple notebooks.
-While Matlab’s Live Scripts offer a similar functionality, in my experience these are too buggy and unstable to be satisfactory.
-Here, we will set Jupyter up to work with Matlab.
+These can now be set up to work with Matlab thanks to the new Matlab Integration for Jupyter.
+The instructions that follow are taken from that source.

 If don’t already have it installed, you’ll need to install either the Conda or Mamba package manager.
 Here there are some options.
 Anaconda is perhaps the most familiar, which comes in a leaner variety called Miniconda.
 Recently Mamba has emerged as a faster and fully compatible alternative to Conda, with Micromamba being a minimal version.
 These are all essentially equivalent so which you use is a matter of preference; personally I have been using Micromamba with no problems.
-At the time of this writing, the highest version of Python compatible with the Matlab Jupyter kernel is 3.10, so if you are installing Miniconda you should make sure to use that version.

 After one of these package managers is installed, we’ll create a virtual environment, called jlab, that specifies a suitable version of packages to work with Matlab.
 These next two steps are not strictly necessary but help to keep the installation tidy.

-conda create -vv -n jlab python=3.10 jupyterlab -y
+conda create -vv -n jlab python=3.11 jupyterlab -y

 conda activate jlab